Oriole (restaurant)

 Oriole is a restaurant in West Loop, Chicago.
 It has earned two Michelin stars, among a small group of Chicago restaurants to do so.
 It is a New American tasting menu restaurant.

 The executive chef is Noah Sandoval.

 The Chicago Tribune rated it four stars.

 Oriole does not have a dress code.

 Awards and honors

 The World's 50 Best Restaurants list produced by the UK media company William Reed rated Oriole #91 in the world, several spots ahead of #97 Benu.

+The executive chef Noah Sandoval won “Best Chef: Great Lakes” at the 2025 James Beard Awards.